thutrang147/Python-For-Data-Analysis/README.md

 3. Copy the necessary data files to this directory

 **Note**: The datasets are not included in this repository to respect copyright.
 Please refer to the original source.

+## Status
+This is an ongoing project.
+I will continue updating the notes as I progress through the book.

 ## Disclaimer
 These notes are personal study materials and not intended as a replacement for the original book.
 I highly recommend purchasing the official book to support the author and get the complete knowledge.